mwiater1/CSC435-Web-Services/README.md

  the underlying [News API][1].
 All of the features of the underlying API will be available by default from Newsly.

-- Article search.
-    - The ability to request an article(s) by a keyword(s).
-- Random article.
+- Random articles.
-    - The ability to request a random article with no specification or by outlet/genera.
+    - The ability to request random articles with no specification or by outlet/genera.
 - User registration.
     - The ability to register a user to store personalized information.